6 things I've learned in my first 2 years of business.

 I think I shifted directions at least 10-15 times or came up with 100 different ideas on how to make money.
 Yet, none of them worked because they were not aligned with my values.
 They were aligned with everyone else's.
 I'm a big believer in following your own strategy and trusting your intuition.
 If someone else's strategy didn't work for you, there's a reason for it.
 You need to be energetically aligned with all that the strategy encompasses, or it's going to do nothing for you.

 Owning my business has shined a light on things about myself that I've never knew.
-I learned that I'm more intuitive than I thought, I can pull and read oracle card decks, I absolutely love crystals and crystal energy (I even found out that I used to collect them as a kid!), and I'm into metaphysical and spiritual wellness practices to better my own health.
+I learned that I'm more intuitive than I thought, I can pull and read oracle card decks, I absolutely love crystals and crystal energy (I even found out that I used to collect them as a kid!), I became a Certified Reiki Practitioner, and I'm into metaphysical and spiritual wellness practices to better my own health.

 When I say it's been a transformation, I don't even recognize the old me.
 I am now more awake, attuned to energy, and feel so much more in my life.
 I've also realized that my intuitive gifts go far beyond where I ever thought I could go.
 I mean, yeah, I always knew my intuition was strong and joked that I was psychic... but that's all I thought it was - a joke.

 They're not going to understand what you're trying to do with your business if they haven't gone through it themselves.
 It's okay though!
 You're finally taking the initiative to do something that means something to do you and benefits your wants and needs over anyone else's.
-Keep going!
+Put the focus on yourself and keep going!

 Throughout the process of growing and running your business, you'll start meeting likeminded people.
 These people will understand what it's like to do what you're doing and some may be super supportive and become your business bestie, or even your real best friend.
 Believe me, I have a few!